 On the merits of the case, the appellate court cited once again Indiana Code section 27-7-5-6(a) which provides a right of recovery by the insurer against a third-party tortfeasor and that the insurer “…shall then be subrogated to the proceeds of any settlement or judgment that results.”

 The Court concluded that the trial court erred:

 “Steady is not entitled to benefit from Kern’s carefulness and assiduousness in obtaining underinsured motorist coverage.”

 The case was reversed and remanded back to the trial court for further proceedings.

 Lawyers with Experience Helping their Injured Clients

-The law firm of Ward & Ward has over 85 years of combined experience in complex personal injury claims.
-If you’ve been injured in an auto, motorcycle or trucking accident, call an experienced personal injury attorney.
+Ward & Ward Law Firm has over 85 years of combined experience in complex personal injury claims.
+If you’ve been injured in an auto, motorcycle or trucking accident, call an experienced personal injury attorney in Indianapolis, IN.
 Call Charlie Ward at 317-639-9501 for a free analysis of your claim.